carreuky/Quiz-Board/README.md

 * HTML -to develop the structure off the page
 * CSS - to style the User Interface
 * JavaScript - make the page dynamic and lively
+# BUGS
+You may find issues with my Java Script please leave a comment on it I check.

 *****
 # LICENSE